Polytetrafluoroethylene: Production

 The resulting polymer is terminated with sulfate ester groups, which can be hydrolyzed to give OH end-groups.

-Granular PTFE is produced via suspension polymerization, where PTFE is suspended in an aqueous medium primarily via agitation and sometimes with the use of a surfactant.
+Granular PTFE is produced via suspension polymerization, where PTFE is suspended in an aqueous medium primarily via agitation and somewhat commonly with the use of a surfactant.
 PTFE is also synthesized via emulsion polymerization, where a surfactant is the primary means of keeping PTFE in an aqueous medium.
 Surfactants in the past have included perfluorooctanoic acid (PFOA) and perfluorooctanesulfonic acid (PFOS).
 More recently, Perfluoro 3,6 dioxaoctanoic acid (PFO2OA) and FRD-903 (GenX) are being used as alternatives.

 Properties

 PTFE is often used to coat non-stick pans as it is hydrophobic and possesses fairly high heat resistance.

 PTFE is a thermoplastic polymer, which is a white solid at room temperature, with a density of about 2200 kg/m^{3} and a melting point of 600 K. It maintains high strength, toughness and self-lubrication at low temperatures down to 5 K, and good flexibility at temperatures above 194 K. PTFE gains its properties from the aggregate effect of carbon-fluorine bonds, as do all fluorocarbons.
 The only chemicals known to affect these carbon-fluorine bonds are highly reactive metals like the alkali metals, at higher temperatures, such metals as aluminium and magnesium, and fluorinating agents such as xenon difluoride and cobalt(III) fluoride.
 At temperatures above 650–700 C PTFE undergoes depolymerization.
 However, it begins to decompose at about 260 C through 350 C, and pyrolysis occurs at temperatures above 400 C.